LBonassi95/tcore/README.md

 syntax: python clean_tcore_sol.py solution_path

 # Requirements:

 The package downward from https://github.com/LBonassi95/downward is required in this directory.

 The scripts where tested with a python version >= 3.6

+# Benchmarks

+Experimental analisys of tcore was done on the benchmarks that can be found at https://github.com/LBonassi95/Benchmarks-ICAPS-2021